-The E-Class’ interior looks and feels expensive especially if you upgrade to the top-spec Infotainment system.
+The Mercedes E-Class interior looks and feels expensive especially if you upgrade to the top-spec infotainment system.
 It has lovely, high-def graphics, but also awkward controls

-AMG Line models are even nicer, although strangely you get black Artico (Mercedes-speak for fake) leather seats instead of the real deal.
+Mercedes E-Class AMG Line cars are even nicer, although strangely you get black Artico (Mercedes-speak for fake) leather seats instead of the real deal.
 That said, it extends out onto the dashboard and you get a slab of unvarnished wood sweeping through it for good measure.

 Sporty Mercedes-AMG E43 models get black leather seats and contrasting red stitching, although brown and beige colours are available.
 You also get red seatbelts, floor mats with red piping, a leather-trimmed dashboard with more red stitching and AMG-branded scuff plates in the door openings – and a big powerful engine.